playcanvas/playcanvas-tween/README.md

 # Events

+To subscribe to events during Tween execution, use a these methods:

-## `update(dt)`
+## `onUpdate`

-This is fired on every update cycle.
+This is called on every update cycle.
 You can use this method to manually update something in your code using the tweened value.
+It provides `dt` argument.

 E.g.